 The Haley Barbour Center for Manufacturing Excellence (CME) at the University of Mississippi enrolled its first freshman class in the fall of 2010.
-By the fall of 2019, over 200 students will have graduated from the program.
-With its unique educational approach, the CME is setting a new standard for excellence in preparing students; a standard that many industrial and educational organizations now consider a goal universities should be striving to achieve.
+By the fall of 2021, almost 300 students will have graduated from the program.
+With its unique educational approach, the CME is setting a new standard for excellence in preparing students; a standard that many industrial and educational organizations now consider a goal that universities should be striving to achieve.
 The CME has the support of a wide variety of industries ranging including aerospace, automotive, shipbuilding, and the support of national organizations such as the National Association of Manufacturing.
+The next five years for the program will be focused upon continued improvement and expansion of existing programs and also establishing additional offerings to better support stakeholder needs.
+The CME's strategic plan centers upon five focal areas which include: educational programs, economic development and governmental affairs, extension services, external funding projects, and scholarly research and activities.

-The CME is providing undergraduate students majoring in accountancy, business, and engineering an unparalleled availability for interaction and cross-disciplinary studies through a minor degree in manufacturing.
+The CME is currently providing undergraduate students majoring in accountancy, business, and engineering an unparalleled availability for interaction and cross-disciplinary studies through a minor degree in manufacturing.
 Nationally, there are graduate programs that attempt such broad exposure for students but not at the undergraduate level.
-The CME has been focused on providing undergraduate students the expertise needed to become leaders in advance manufacturing.
-Engineering majors are receiving a solid foundation in technical and engineering courses, and they also are interacting in a business-based setting to understand the language and skill sets needed from accountancy and business viewpoints.
-Likewise, business and accounting majors continue to gain the core knowledge needed to become good business practitioners, while having a clearer understanding of engineering and manufacturing principles.
-The guiding principle within the CME's educational program is a people focused lean manufacturing system modeled after the Toyota Production System (TPS), a widely acknowledged system in manufacturing philosophy.
+The CME has been focused on providing undergraduate students the expertise needed to become leaders in advanced manufacturing.
+Engineering majors are receiving a solid foundation in technical and engineering courses, and they also are interacting in a business-based setting to understand the language and skill sets needed from the business and financial viewpoints.
+Likewise, business and accounting majors continue to gain the core knowledge needed to become effective professionals, while having a clearer understanding of engineering and manufacturing practices.
+The guiding principle within the CME's educational program is a people-focused, lean manufacturing system modeled after the Toyota Production System (TPS), a widely acknowledged system in manufacturing philosophy.
 To our knowledge, no other university in the nation has this underlying educational goal.